Rabina4363sf/how-to-sort-multiple-columns-without-pressing-ctrl-key-in-winforms-datagrid/README.md

-# How to sort multiple columns without pressing Ctrl key in WinForms DataGrid (SfDataGrid)?
+# How to sort multiple columns without pressing Ctrl key in WinForms DataGrid?

 # About the sample

-This example illustrates how to sort multiple columns without pressing Ctrl key in WinForms DataGrid (SfDataGrid).
+This example illustrates how to sort multiple columns without pressing Ctrl key in DataGrid.

 [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) allows you to perform the multiple sorting without pressing the Ctrl Key.
 You can achieve this by using the [SortColumnsChanging](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_SortColumnsChanging) event which will be raised while clicking on the column header to sort the column.
-You have to cancel the current sorting process and add the new sort column to the [SorColumnDescriptions](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_SortColumnDescriptions) collection.
+You have to cancel the current sorting process and add the new sort column to the [SortColumnDescriptions](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_SortColumnDescriptions) collection.

 ```C#
 public Form1()